-The fountain of youth may be out of reach, but one of these treatments can still lend a hand in your quest for youthful skin.
+The fountain of youth may not exist, but facial treatments can lend a hand in keeping your skin refreshed.

-Although you may be familiar with some of them, such as injections of botulinum toxin, there are other treatments that can be just as effective.
-Plus, some approaches are less invasive than others.
-So, don’t worry, needle-phobes; there’s something here for everyone.
+Although you may be familiar with some of them, such as injectables, there are other treatments that can be less invasive and just as effective.

 Probably the best known of the bunch, neuromodulators, which include botulinum toxin injectables such as Botox and Dysport, basically paralyze certain muscles and block nerves in your skin, which minimizes movement.
 This keeps wrinkles from forming and can reduce the appearance of those that already exist.

 Call for an Appointment